Hidden Beach in Marieta Islands, Mexico

 Rabida Islands Red Sands Beach, Galapagos Islands

-The red sand at Rabida was formed due to the oxidization of iron-rich lava deposits, although it could also be due to washed-up coral sediments.
+The red sand at Rabida was formed due to the oxidization of iron-rich lava deposits.
+Although it is said that it could also be due to washed-up coral sediments.

 White Sands Hyams Beach, Australia